surp2024-duran/resume-gen-ats/README.md

    - With the two new fields, a new CSV file called `resumes_post_edit.csv` is saved to user's local stoarge at `data/output` directory
    - The new documents, which now includes the "generated_resume" and "prompt" fields, is inserted into the `Resumes` collection, replacing the old document that lacked these fields using `data_upload.py`, which is done after all documents are updated with `data_generate_resume.py`
    - So essentially, `Resumes` collection should contain `id, resume_text, job_descriptions, generated_resume, prompt, generated_resume, and prompt`
-   - The same documents will also be updated to `Resumes_Post_Edit` collection, just as a precaution.
+   - The same documents will also be updated to `july-23-resumes` collection, just as a precaution.

 Note: The fields `score` is out of 100 and `truthfulness` boolean which will be added in the next step by volunteer's manual process of using `data_update.py`

 4. **Manual Scoring and Assessment**:
    - Volunteers manually add scores and truthfulness to the `Resumes` collection using `data_update.py` after assessing the resumes through the EnhanCV online interface.
    - Volunteers will manually look at a document in the `Resumes` collection.
 If they do not already have a `score` and `truthfulness`, then they will use the `data_update.py` to add those two fields.
-At the end of the `data_update.py`, it should upload the new document with the two new fields onto `Resumes_Post_Edit` collection, but also the original `Resumes` collection so it will insert 2 new fields into the same document, not replacing it but adding 2 fields.
+At the end of the `data_update.py`, it should upload the new document with the two new fields onto `july-23-resumes` collection, but also the original `Resumes` collection so it will insert 2 new fields into the same document, not replacing it but adding 2 fields.

    More fields will be added like `claiming` and `didBy` but they aren't very relevant.

 5. **Model Fine-Tuning**:
    - The model is fine-tuned using the collected feedback via `fine_tuning.py`, with the objective of achieving higher ATS scores.
-   - It should take `Resumes_Post_Edit` and see to improve that score, as well as to achieve a `truthfulness` value of `true` which is written by the volunteer manually.
+   - It should take `july-23-resumes` and see to improve that score, as well as to achieve a `truthfulness` value of `true` which is written by the volunteer manually.

 6. **Continuous Integration and Continuous Deployment (CI/CD)**:
    - A CI/CD GitHub Actions workflow continuously trains the model based on the latest feedback, ensuring the model improves over time.